PennyLaneAI/pennylane/doc/index.rst

-OpenQML
+PennyLane
 #######

 :Release: |release|
 :Date: |today|

-OpenQML is a Python library for building and training machine learning models which include quantum computer circuits.
+PennyLane is a Python library for building and training machine learning models which include quantum computer circuits.

-Main features of OpenQML:
+Main features of PennyLane:

 - *Follow the gradient*: **automatic differentiation** of quantum circuits
 - *Best of both worlds*: support for **hybrid quantum & classical** models